Lower Bounds for Linear Minimization Oracle Methods Optimizing over Strongly Convex Sets: Lower Bounds for Strongly Convex Sets and Span Methods

-First, Section~\ref{subsec:Construction-SC} constructs our candidate hard problem instance for each dimension and verifies its validity (computing its strong convexity constant and diameter).
-Then Section~\ref{subsec:zero-chain-SC} establishes a key ``zero-chain'' property of these hard instances, showing that any \texttt{LMO-span} method applied will only discover one new coordinate per iteration.
+Our proof of this result is developed in {four} parts. { First, we establish by simple rescaling arguments that it suffices to consider only the case of $L=\alpha=1$.
+Then} Section~\ref{subsec:Construction-SC} constructs our candidate hard problem instance for each dimension and verifies its validity (computing its strong convexity constant and diameter).
+Next Section~\ref{subsec:zero-chain-SC} establishes a key ``zero-chain'' property of these hard instances, showing that any \texttt{LMO-span} method applied will only discover one new coordinate per iteration.
 Finally, by leveraging this property, Section~\ref{subsec:proof-SC} proves this section's main result, Theorem~\ref{thm:SC}, showing that no method in $T$ steps can guarantee a suboptimality less than $\Omega(L\, \mathrm{diam}(S)^2/T^2)$.

-Combined with the upper bound of~\cite{garber2015faster}, this establishes the optimal iteration complexity for strongly convex constrained \texttt{LMO-span} optimization as $\Theta(\sqrt{L\, \mathrm{diam}(S)^2/\varepsilon})$.
+{ The following lemma shows that it suffices to fix $L=1$ and $\alpha=1$ throughout.
+This applies whether one considers \texttt{LMO-span} methods or \texttt{FO-LMO} methods. \begin{lemma} Suppose there exists a $1$-smooth, $1$-strongly convex function $f$ and a $1$-strongly convex set $S$ and a constant $r>0$ such that every \texttt{LMO-span} method (or \texttt{FO-LMO} method) has